timo-reymann/slides-public-money-public-code/index.md

 ## Timeline

 - 2021
-    - features are added, bugs are fixed - lot of community contributions
+    - Features are added, bugs are fixed - lot of community contributions
     - used as blueprint for other countries
 - 2023
-    - still in use, still maintained
+    - Still in use, still maintained
-    - possibly used for other purposes in the future
+    - Possibly used for other purposes in the future

 ---